mit-cml/appinventor-summit/index.md

 ## Panels

-### Meet the Original Google Team
+### Meet the Original App Inventor Team

 Meet the team that started it all.
-Members of the original App Inventor team at Google will talk about the beginning days of App Inventor and share their thoughts on computer science education in the 10 years since the debut of App Inventor.
+Members of the original App Inventor team will talk about the beginning days of App Inventor and share their thoughts on computer science education in the 10 years since the debut of App Inventor.

 ### Sneak Peek at Upcoming Features with the Development Team